dweebzxx/yoink/README.md

 swift test --package-path yoink
 ```

-The tests cover the product logic without launching the app: label rules, saving and reloading (including damaged files), exact multiline copying, undo and redo, Snap to Grid, display fallback, snippet history, and shortcuts.
-They write only to `yoink/.build/test-tmp/`.
+Covers the product logic without launching the app.
+Writes only to `yoink/.build/test-tmp/`.

 ## Project layout